chabanovsky/so_association_tools/server_app/README.md

 ![](https://i.stack.imgur.com/VKLCV.png)

 When one thinks that a candidate might be associated they click on it and see two columns view with qeustions from both sites.
 The questions contain answers.
+If one thinks that these two questions are the same they click "Associate", which actually force the app add a comment on a language site that contains the following text "association: http://stackoverflow.com/questions/id/".
+There are no need for the user to do anything more than that for adding an association.
+If questions are about different issues one clicks "Back".

 ![](https://i.stack.imgur.com/vhEja.png)